-Read on for some of our favourite picnic destinations in the city.
+Read on for some of our favourite picnic destinations in the city and more information on our new Pacific.
+Authentic.
+Pop-up Picnic Areas.
 And if you’re an outdoor-dining newbie, check out our handy tips for making your alfresco meal run smoother than a rich serving of creamy potato salad.

 Garry Point Park

 With its huge expanse of invitingly soft grass, Garry Point Park is a favourite outdoor hangout near Steveston Village.
 It's an ideal spot to spread your blanket and unpack your hamper of treats.
 You’ll also find a handful of picnic tables near the 75-acre park’s entrance if you don't fancy sitting on the ground, and there are some great areas along the waterfront where you can find a bench or a spot on the beach.

 Tip: This park is famous for its rustic beaches and ocean vistas.
 Save time to stroll its circuit trail and check out Kuno Garden and Scotch Pond.

 Takeout ideas: Along with a seasonal concession stand serving fresh-made fish and chips and heaping scoops of ice cream, there’s no lack of takeout options nearby.
 Save money on some of those options and download the Pacific.
 Authentic.
 Discovery Passport to redeem some great takeout and dining offers around the Garry Point Park area—$5 fried chicken meal deal from Win Win Chick-N, 20% off your total bill at Buck & Ear Bar & Grill and Sockeye City Grill and many more redeemable offers.